 Crawler metadata instance ID

-The crawler metadata instance is the root of the entity hierarchy.
+The crawler metadata instance is the hierarchy root.
 Its ID format depends on whether the crawler is default or manually created.

 Default crawlers (MaxCompute and DLF): The ID is the crawler type alone.